-Please be reminded that every year all coaches (paid and/or volunteer) are required to take three courses prior to the first practice for their sport.
+Please be reminded that every year all coaches (paid and/or volunteer) are required to take four courses prior to the first practice for their sport.
 The courses may be accessed through the NFHS at: www.nfhslearn.com

 The courses may have been updated with new and/or additional information and will be posted after July 1, 2017.
 Please wait until the updated versions have been posted before taking the courses.